chrisbeardy/nextcloud-docker-raspberrypi-tutorial/README.md

 To set up external storage devices (e.g. a NAS or other cloud provider) which can then be accessed through nextcloud:

-- First you must install smbclient on the server, log into the console for the nextcloud container
+- If using SMB, you must install smbclient on the server, log into the console for the nextcloud container
   - Use `apt update && apt install smbclient`
 - Now login to nextcloud through the web browser
 - Go to **Apps**